FanChiMao/SRMNet-thesis/README.md

 </details>

 ## Visual Performance
 We achieved competitive performance on image denoising (gaussian & real-world), image deblurring, image deraining (rainstreak & raindrop), image dehazing, low-light image enhancement and image retouching.
 The following figures are some visual performances for different tasks.
-More detailed results can also be found in **section 4.3** of my thesis.
+More detailed results can also be found in **section 4.3** of my thesis or directly see in interactive [**website**](
+TentativeGitHub.github.io).

 <details>
 <summary><strong>Denoise (gaussian noise) </strong>(click me) </summary>